Union Carbide: Union Carbide in Australia

-Demolition of former New York headquarters building
+New York headquarters building

-The former Union Carbide headquarters building, at 270 Park Avenue in New York City, was a 52-story modernist office building designed by architectural firm Skidmore, Owings & Merrill and completed in 1961.
-The company relocated its headquarters to Danbury, Connecticut in 1982, to a newly-built complex known as the Union Carbide Corporate Center.
+The former Union Carbide headquarters building, at 270 Park Avenue in New York City, was a 52-story modernist office building designed by architectural firm Skidmore, Owings & Merrill and completed in 1960.
+The company relocated its headquarters to Danbury, Connecticut in 1983, to a newly built complex known as the Union Carbide Corporate Center.
 270 Park Avenue later became the headquarters of JPMorgan Chase.
-In February 2018 it was announced that the building would be demolished and replaced with a new 1200 ft tower serving as the consolidated headquarters for JPMorgan Chase.
-At 700 ft tall, the Union Carbide Building would be the tallest building in the world ever voluntarily demolished, as well as the third-tallest ever to be destroyed, after the World Trade Center Twin Towers.
+The building was demolished and replaced with a new 1200 ft tower serving as the consolidated headquarters for JPMorgan Chase.
+At 700 ft tall, the Union Carbide Building was the tallest building in the world ever voluntarily demolished at the time.